davidtchiu/davidtchiu.github.io/teaching/cs161/lab9.arrays/index.md

     double[] array3 = {10, 10, 10};
     System.out.println(ArrayLab.secondLargest(array3));
     > NaN

+    double[] array4 = {2, 10, 3, 10};
+    System.out.println(ArrayLab.secondLargest(array4));
+    > 3
     ```

 - (Spicy) Write the method `public static int[] interleave(int[] array1, int[] array2)` that returns a new array that interleaves the two input arrays by alternating their elements.
 The first element of the combined array should come from `array1`.
 You may not assume that the input arrays are of the same length.
-If they differ in length, the remaining elements left over from the longer input array are copied to the back of the combined array. **Hint:** I would use 3 iterators, one for traversing each array.
+If they differ in length, the remaining elements left over from the longer input array are copied to the back of the combined array. **Hint:** I would use 3 indices, one for traversing each array.

     Code Pad: